tankywoo/simiki.org/content/docs/index.md

 Welcome to Documentation of Simiki.

-Simiki is a simple personal wiki generator.
-Use [Markdown](https://daringfireball.net/projects/markdown/) to write, and generate html page.
-The wiki files classified by category, easy to manage.
+Simiki is a simple personal Wiki generator.
+Use [Markdown](https://daringfireball.net/projects/markdown/) to write, and generate HTML page.
+The Wiki files classified by category, easy to manage.
 Note that Simiki only support one-level classfication by now.

 Before reading these documents, I recommend that you take a look first at [Quick Start](/quickstart.html).